benvanik/anim_encoder/README.md

 # Animation Encoder

+HEAVILY MODIFIED FROM THE ORIGINAL
+Documation of features/changes forthcoming.

 ## Overview
 anim_encoder creates small JavaScript+HTML animations from a series on PNG images.
 This is a modification of that original post, that adds some actual documentation